Definition and Types of Adverb | Parts of Speech

 Adverbs of Degree

-Adverbs of Degree inform us about to what degree or an extent something happens.
+Adverbs of degree inform us about to what degree or an extent something happens.
 These answer the question: How much?
-Adverbs of Degree are also known as Adverbs of Quantity.
-Common words used as Adverbs of Degree or Quantity are:
+Adverbs of degree are also known as adverbs of quantity.

 • I was pretty busy yesterday.